chrzaszcz/erlang_doctor/README.md

 ### Start tracing with `trace`

-To function calls for given modules, use `tr:trace/1`, providing a list of traced modules:
+To trace function calls for given modules, use `tr:trace/1`, providing a list of traced modules:

 ```erlang
 2> tr:trace([tr_SUITE]).